 I spent my evenings staring at the furniture.
 I was trying to figure out what should go and was drawing a complete blank.
 As a general rule in life, if you get stuck, get help.

-So, I invited a friend (who lives in very tiny home that is always immaculate and fresh feeling) to get advice and a different perspective.
+So, I invited a friend (who lives in a very tiny home that is always immaculate and fresh feeling) to get advice and a different perspective.
 One of the first things she pointed out is that the furniture that best suits the rustic nature of the house, with its stripped pine floors and doors, is the rustic, shabby-chic furniture, not the fancier stuff (blatantly obvious as soon as she said it).
 At last, some criteria!

-It is so much easier to make any kind of decision you have clear criteria in place.
+It is so much easier to make any kind of decision you when have clear criteria in place.

 My friend suggested moving a few items from one wall to another and voila!
 It opened up the space considerably.
 Then, she advised that I put everything in the room where it will be used.
 For example, I had linens stored in a chest in the living room.
 Those needed to go into the dining room.
 So I moved the chest into the dining room.
 Not only does it look nicer there, but also it is more functional.

-Nothing beats an outside perspective to help with organization–especially when yo’re feeling stuck.
+Nothing beats an outside perspective to help with organization–especially when you’re feeling stuck.
 As a result, I’ve now loaded up the van with stuff to take to the resale shop, and the house looks much nicer.